What is a copyright? It is a limited monopoly given to authors and creators of intellectual property to control uses of their work.

 - To publicly perform a sound recording by digital transmission

-Limitations, particularly relevant to education, on these exclusive rights include:
+Limitations, particularly those relevant to higher education and libraries, on these exclusive rights include:

 - Fair Use